Show us the money: EU seeks billions of euros to revive economy

 Twenty-six Italian family businesses, including one that makes organic jam, issued bonds in the past two months, raising 1 billion euros combined, according to the Italian treasury.

-(Reporting by Robin Emmott, James Mackenzie, Gavin Jones, Francesca Landini, Martin Santa, Jan Strupczewski, Valentina Za; Writing by Robin Emmott; Editing by Rosalind Russell and Susan Fenton)
+"This is not just about funding small companies per se, it is about funding high growth companies," said Nicolas Veron, an expert on capital markets at the Bruegel economic think-tank in Brussels.
+"They start small but the ones you are really interested in are the ones with the high growth potential."
+(Reporting by Robin Emmott, James Mackenzie, Gavin Jones, Francesca Landini, Martin Santa, Jan Strupczewski, Valentina Za; Writing by Robin Emmott; Editing by Rosalind Russell)

+LONDON, April 26 Charles Wickham has left Bank of America Merrill Lynch where he was co-head of Europe, Middle East and Africa (EMEA) loan capital markets.